anarchitech/muforth-anarchitech/README.md

 * Cros (via chroot or that ... crostini ... thing.)
 * Windows 11 (x86_64) via wsl2

-For Linux any flavor, NixOS,Termux, and OpenBSD use the master branch.
-For the other BSD's use the bsd-usb-support branch.
-Ask daf about OSX/iOS and Windows support, although we're actively looking at an [interesting idea.](https://github.com/nimblemachines/muforth/issues/34) (I doubt there's any support for iOS, although you never know.)
-Cygwin used to work with Windows.
-I **once** got it compile on Windows. **Once**.
-Don't ask, the therapy bill was expensive.
+For Linux any flavor (including Windows 11 via wsl2,) NixOS, Termux, and OpenBSD use the master branch.
+For the other BSD's use the bsd-usb-support branch (assuming daf keeps that branch updated.)

 cd into the cloned repository, run ./configure.sh and then run make.
 Read the configure and post-make notes, take heed of the bit about 99-muforth.rules